stlachev/devops/docker/NOTES.md

 docker build -t worker:latest 637423538949.dkr.ecr.eu-central-1.amazonaws.com/worker .
 docker push 637423538949.dkr.ecr.eu-central-1.amazonaws.com/worker
 ```
-### ----- Not used ----
+### ----- Note for postgres ----
 Was implemented for tests with Docker for AWS ECR.
-In Helm and Kubernetes container is used from central repository of postgres
+In Helm and Kubernetes container can be used from central repository of postgres or private ECR
 ```
 aws ecr create-repository --repository-name postgres --region eu-central-1 docker build -t postgres:latest 637423538949.dkr.ecr.eu-central-1.amazonaws.com/postgres .